renatomaia/coutil/doc/manual.md

 Multithreading
 ==============

-This section describes modules for creation of threads of execution of Lua code.
+This section describes modules for creation of threads of execution of Lua code, either using standard coroutines, or other abstractions that allows to execute code on different system threads.

 Coroutine Finalizers
 --------------------

-Module `coutil.spawn` provides functions to execute functions in new coroutines with associated handler functions to deal with the results.
+Module `coutil.spawn` provides functions to execute functions in new coroutines with an associated handler functions to deal with the results.

 ### `spawn.catch (h, f, ...)`